fengsterooni/todoapp/README.md

 - [x] Optional: Improved UI by using some simple Material design (need more work!)
 - [x] Replace the ListView by RecyclerView
 - [x] Consolidate the code for adding new item and editing existing items, code reuse!
+- [x] Use fragment.

 **_Work-in-progress:_**
-- [ ] Use fragment inside activities
 - [ ] Optional: Use a DialogFragment instead of new Activity to support editing items.
-Making the editing screen a dialog fragment is doable, need to find a way to make the fragment communicate with the date picker fragment for smooth transition.

 **_Further improvements:_**
 - [ ] Sort.
 User shall be able to sort items by date or priority